EU Settlement Scheme – Settled and Pre-Settled Status

 WA means in particular that, in relation to any restriction of the right of residence in the UK of a person protected by the WA, their conduct (including any criminal convictions relating to it) before the end of the transition period at 2300 GMT on 31 December 2020 is to be assessed according to the EU public policy, public security and public health test, as set out in the EEA Regulations 2016, as saved, while their conduct thereafter (including any criminal convictions relating to it) will be considered under the UK criminality test (on the ground that it is conducive to the public good).

 EU nationals crossing UK border post June 2021

 The law relating to EU Settlement Scheme applications is becoming increasingly complex.
 It is important to get it right and get a successful outcome of an application under the EU Settlement Scheme in order to avoid issues when crossing UK border.
 There is a useful Home Office guidance on this topic EU Nationals at the Border post Grace Period.
-The conclusion from this Home Office guidance is that in some circumstances it is better to remain in the UK until the application is approved – namely when you do not have evidence of residence in the UK before end of December 2020.
+The conclusion from the Home Office guidance is that the rights when crossing the border are different to when applicants are already in the UK.
+Therefore, in many cases it may be better for those with pending EUSS applications to remain in the UK until the application is approved – e.g. when you do not have evidence of residence in the UK before end of December 2020.